thisisevilevil/evilevil365/_drafts/2024-06-20-ForceWindows11-Upgrade-UnsupportedHardware.md

 We can set a registry value to override the hardware requirements.
 Be aware that setting this specific value, overrides the TPM 2.0 and CPU requirement, but for some reason, TPM 1.2 is still required, you can read more about this option [here](https://support.microsoft.com/en-us/windows/ways-to-install-windows-11-e0edbbfb-cfc5-4011-868b-2ce77ac7c70e).
 So if there is no TPM, then this option won't work for you.
 You will need to reinstall Windows 11, then it's possible to override the hardware requirements.
 This can be done using Rufus when creating a bootable USB but also using tools like SCCM and MDT using the unattend.xml file to apply the correct registry values to override the hardware requirements.

-1. Deploy PowerShell Script that sets the correct registry value to override hardware requirements.
-You can fetch the one I made from [here]()
+1. Deploy PowerShell Script from Intune that sets the correct registry value to override hardware requirements.
+You can fetch the one I made from [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Scripts/Win11Unsupported/DeployWin11HWOverrideKeys.ps1)
 2. Deploy PC Health Check app as a Win32 or LoB app, as the Windows Update Assistant relies on this to be present.
 You can download it from [here](https://aka.ms/GetPCHealthCheckApp)

-Note when deploying the PC Health Check app, it might popup on the end-users device.
+Note when deploying the PC Health Check app, the app might popup on the end-users device.
 You can simply instruct them to close it, if it happens to you as well.

 ### Option #1: Forcefully applying Windows 11 from Intune on unsupported hardware

-Disclaimer: This solution will also be presented as-is.
-Also be aware that Microsoft might choose to make changes on how to bypass the Windows 11 requirements, and the workaround I present here might also stop working.
-The best option is to replace unsupported hardware.

 I have created a script that downloads the [Windows 11 update assistant](https://www.microsoft.com/software-download/windows11) and runs it silently in the background.
 I have actually used this script for the past year and a half to nudge stubborn devices over to the latest version of Windows 11.
-If you want to examine the code you can find it [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Scripts/Win11Unsupported/UpgradeToWindows11.ps1) The oode is very simple.
+If you want to examine the code you can find it [here](https://github.com/thisisevilevil/IntunePublic/blob/main/Scripts/Win11Unsupported/UpgradeToWindows11.ps1) The code is very simple as you can see.

 To deploy the app using Intune perform the following steps: